These rules and regulations are the official rules of the Big Bite Challenge Championship;

 Event Participation and Eligibility;

-- To qualify for the entry-fee FREE Championship event an angler must be a top 5 monthly finisher in2021 Big Bite Challenge.
+- To qualify for the entry-fee FREE Championship event an angler must be a top 5 monthly finisher in 2023 Big Bite Challenge.

-- The Championship event will be a team event with a 3-fish limit out of Wolf Creek at Grand Lake, OK.
+- The Championship event will be a team event with a 3-fish limit, Location TBD.

 - For the Championship event to be entry-fee FREE a team must consist of 2 qualifying anglers.
-With ONE qualifying angler and a partner of his/her choice entry fee will be $150.Partner must be submitted by Jan 15th, 2022 to be eligible.
+With ONE qualifying angler and a partner of his/her choice entry fee will be $150.Partner must be submitted by Jan 15th, 2024 to be eligible.
 Monthly qualified anglers may opt to fish by themselves entry-fee free.
+Qualified Anglers must register 10 days prior to the event via email.

-- Team Captain will receive a 1099 at the end of the season if winnings are over $599.00
+- Team Captain will receive a 1099 at the end of the season if winnings are over $599.00.
+Checks are no longer valid if not cashed within 90 days.

 - Participants less than 18 years of age must be accompanied by a parent or adult with written parental permission.